labgrid-project/labgrid/doc/configuration.rst

   - extra_args (str): extra QEMU arguments, they are passed directly to the QEMU binary
   - boot_args (str): optional, additional kernel boot argument
   - kernel (str): optional, reference to the images key for the kernel
+  - disk (str): optional, reference to the images key for the disk image
   - flash (str): optional, reference to the images key for the flash image
   - rootfs (str): optional, reference to the paths key for use as the virtio-9p filesystem
   - dtb (str): optional, reference to the image key for the device tree